Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech

-\textbf{Librispeech-C}: we follow previous works~\citep{sgem} to add background noises from MS-SNSD~\citep{ms-snsd} into Librispeech test set~\citep{librispeech}.
+\textbf{Corrupted Librispeech (LS-C)}: we follow previous works~\citep{sgem} by adding background noises from MS-SNSD~\citep{ms-snsd} into Librispeech test set~\citep{librispeech}.
 The noises include air conditioner (AC), airport announcement (AA), babble (BA), copy machine (CM), munching (MU), neighbors (NB), shutting door (SD), typing (TP), and vacuum cleaner (VC).
 We also apply Gaussian noise (GS) as in ~\citep{suta}, resulting in 10 different noises in total.
-The Signal-to-Noise Ratio (SNR) is set to 5 dB.\footnote{\citep{sgem} reported using 10dB noise but their source code and results show that they use 5dB.} \\ \textbf{CHiME-3~\citep{chime}}: a noisy version of WSJ corpus with real-world environmental noises at 16kHz.
+The Signal-to-Noise Ratio (SNR) is set to 5 dB.\footnote{\citep{sgem} reported using 10dB noise but their source code and results show that they use 5 dB.}

-To reduce GPU memory usage, we exclude samples with raw lengths longer than 20 seconds in all experiments.
-This removes about 1\% of the data.